-On the northern end, Lake Michigan and Lake Huron are connected by the Straits of Mackinac, and technically, these two bodies of water are one lake.
+On the northern end, Lake Michigan and Lake Huron are connected by the Straits of Mackinac, a 4- to 5-mile-wide (4.6 to 8 kilometers) channel, and technically, these two bodies of water are one lake.

 Water temperatures on Lake Michigan make it to the 60s in July and August and can sometimes make it into the 70s when air temperatures have been in the 90s for a number of continuous days.

 The water of Lake Michigan has an unusual circulatory pattern — it resembles the traffic flow in a suburban cul-de-sac — and moves very slowly.
 Winds and resulting waves keep Lake Michigan from freezing over, but it has been 90 percent frozen on a number of occasions.
 Ocean-like swells, especially during the winter, can result in a drastic temperature changes along the coast, shoreline erosion and difficult navigation.

 The lake’s average water depth is 279 feet (85 meters) and its maximum depth is 925 feet (282 meters).

 Life on Lake Michigan

 Marshes, tallgrass prairies, savannas, forests and sand dunes that can reach several hundred feet, all provide excellent habitats for all types of wildlife on Lake Michigan.

 Trout, salmon, walleye, and smallmouth bass fisheries are prevalent on the lake.
 The lake is also home to crawfish, freshwater sponges and sea lamprey, a metallic violet species of eel.